ǃKung people: Social structure and hierarchy

 Unlike other complex food-foraging groups, it is unusual for the ǃKung to have a chieftain or headman in a position of power over the other members.
 These San are not devoid of leadership, but neither are they dependent on it.
 San groups of the Southern Kalahari have had chieftains in the past; however, there is a somewhat complicated process to gain that position.
 Chieftainship within these San groups is not a position with the greatest power, as they have the same social status as those members of "aged years".
 Becoming chieftain is mostly nominal, though there are some responsibilities the chieftain assumes, such as becoming the group's "logical head".
 This duty entails such roles as dividing up the meat from hunters' kills; these leaders do not receive a larger portion than any other member of the village.

-The !Kung people have given name to the Theory of Regal and Kungic Societal Structures due to their peacefulness and egalitarian social structure.
+The ǃKung people have given name to the Theory of Regal and Kungic Societal Structures due to their peacefulness and egalitarian social structure.